nolanwinsman/UndergradJobHuntHandbook/docs/programming_outside_of_school.md

 Also, a lot of people talk about the Leetcode grind.
 I really wouldn't suggest grinding it, maybe try a problem or two and watch a few youtube videos.
 For developer positions, you will sometimes be asked to solve a coding problem during the interview.
 This is one of the things that just sucks about the job hunt.
 One time I froze during a problem and promptly did not receive an invite to another interview.
 Just do your best and don't linger on any failures too much.

+## Programming Outside of School Makes your Schoolwork Easier

+One benefit of doing some amount of coding outside of school is that it makes schoolwork easier.
+As an example, a decent number of students first exposure to Python at SU is the AI class.
+They're struggling with these AI projects because they're trying to learn these complex AI concepts.
+At the same time they're also struggling to learn Python.
+It's a wombo combo of not understanding how to complete the AI projects.
+Since I had a strong background in Python, at no point did I struggle with those AI projects due to my lack of Python knowledge.

+But of a long winded example above but you should get the point.
+Around Sophomore/Junior year when I started coding here and there in my free time, programming became so much easier.
+A lot of the classwork just made more sense to me and my grades rapidly improved.

 ## Leetcode

 ## Github